 - Click the Analysis tab at the top of the page.

 Extensive background GIS or geocoding knowledge is not necessary to use the geocoding functionality in ArcGIS Pro.
-You now have a basic understanding of the Locate pane and the Geoprocessing pane in the Geocoding Tools section, which contain all the functionality you need to get started.
-Once you explore these two panes, every geocoding function available in ArcGIS Pro is ready for you to use.
+You now have a basic understanding of the Locate pane, the Geoprocessing pane in the Geocoding Tools section, and the Geocode Table pane, which contain all the functionality you need to get started.
+Once you explore these three panes, every geocoding function available in ArcGIS Pro is ready for you to use.